Masala Herb

 Instructions

 • For the dashi keep water and dried mushrooms to soak.
 If you have kombu seaweed, add that too.
-Keep to soak for at least 2 hours (we soaked 6 hours).
-If you are in a hurry, soak with warm water for 30 minutes.
+Keep soaking for at least 2 hours (we soaked 6 hours).
+If you are rushing, soak with warm water for 30 minutes.

 • The dashi will form foam.
 Skim foam with a fine mesh.

-• Reduce heat completely or take from heat when it's bubbling and add in the miso paste.
-Mix paste into your hot soup.
+• Reduce heat completely or take from the heat when it's bubbling and stir in the miso paste.
+Mix paste into your hot misoshiru soup.

 • Take miso soup from the heat, garnish with sliced green onion stalks and serve hot.